alecmuffett/drafts-not-complete-not-tested-do-not-use/production-ubuntu-onion-server.md

 * screw down ssh access to specific interfaces?
 * offer optional instruction on standardising locale?
 * optional redirect DNS over Tor, because deanon via lookups?
+* rework the /etc/interfaces hacks to be less clunky?

 Notes:
 * the fake interfaces are VIPs bonded to the primary network interface